In honor of Mother’s day, here is a list of 14 books about mom that you and your child(ren) will love reading together on your special day.

 “Stellaluna” by Janell Canon has long been a favorite when teaching about bats.
-I will warn you it’s a little long for fidgety toddlers but they will still enjoy it even if you skip a few pages.
-The story follows a little bat who looses her mother and is adopted into a family of birds.
-She never really feels like she belongs even though she is happy. and likes her bird family.
+I will warn you it’s a little long for fidgety toddlers.
+However, they will still enjoy it even if you skip a few pages.
+The story follows a little bat who loses her mother and is adopted into a family of birds.
+She never really feels like she belongs even though she is happy and likes her bird family.
 That’s not the end though, there is a surprise reunion and Stellaluna saves the day before the end of this book!

-“I Love You With All My Heart!” by Noris Kern is the precursor to “Will you Still Love Me” the author is the illustrator in the other book.
+“I Love You With All My Heart!” by Noris Kern is the precursor to “Will you Still Love Me”.
+The author is the illustrator of the other book.
 The characters are the same and the story is equally as sweet.
 It’s a slow but calming story about Polo’s quest to understand what mama bear means when she says she loves him with all her heart!

 “Mama’s Saris” by Pooja Makhijani is a simple yet rich story about a little girl and her desire to dress in her mama’s clothes.
 I think I would be hard pressed to find a woman who doesn’t remember watching in awe as her mom got dressed for a special event and wanting to dress just like mama.
-The narrator is Hindu and her mama wears a sari for special occasions and she is stubbornly trying to get her mom to let her wear one for her 7th birthday.
+The narrator is Hindu and her mama wears a sari for special occasions.
+She stubbornly tries to get her mom to let her wear one for her 7th birthday.
 The illustrations are beautiful, especially the jewel tones of the various saris.
 This book would be a great one to read before playing dress up or other pretend play.
 The story is touching and although it’s too long for toddlers, it’s a great book for preschoolers!

-“My Mama Says There Aren’t Any Zombies, Ghosts, Vampires, Creatures, Demons, Monsters, Fiends, Goblins or Things.” by Judith Viorst is a lovely, touching but not saccharine book about how moms makes mistakes too.
-The litter boy narrating the book, continues to insist that there are monsters and such despite his mom saying there isn’t.
+“My Mama Says There Aren’t Any Zombies, Ghosts, Vampires, Creatures, Demons, Monsters, Fiends, Goblins or Things” by Judith Viorst is a lovely, touching but not a saccharine book about how moms make mistakes too.
+The little boy narrating the book continues to insist that there are monsters and such despite his mom saying there isn’t.
 He used the fact that he often catches his mom making little mistakes to prove that she must be wrong when she says those horrible creatures don’t exist.
-In the end though mama keeps him safe and is right after all.
+In the end, though mama keeps him safe and is right after all.